KaranGauswami/bigbluebutton-rs/README.md

 # bigbluebutton-rs

-Rust Library for interacting with BBB APIs.
+Rust crate for interacting with BBB APIs.

 BigBlueButton is an open source web conferencing system for online learning.